Dev-ZTQGames/ICP-OnChain-Data/README.md

 # ICP Index & Ledger Canister

 ## Overview
-This project contains two main canisters:
+This project contains two main canisters designed for **Nebula3GameFi** and **Aurorahunt**, as well as games under these platforms:

-1. **Index Canister** – Centralized index for managing users, assets, and events across the ICP ecosystem.
+1. **Index Canister** – Centralized index that collects and stores user interaction data and token-related events across the platform.
-2. **Ledger Canister** – Official ICP Ledger for minting, burning, and transferring tokens or assets, compliant with ICP standards.
+2. **Ledger Canister** – Official ICP Ledger for minting, burning, and transferring platform tokens with memo support.

-These canisters work together to provide a scalable, auditable, and secure token management system.
+The system provides a scalable, auditable, and secure way to store game user interactions and token operations on-chain.

+> **Platform Use Case:** Records and indexes user activities such as login, logout, task completion, in-game item purchases, etc.
+> Data is collected every **5 minutes**, covering the previous 5 minutes of activity, and then pushed on-chain.

 ## Features